Jake Dolegala

-Jake Dolegala (born October 7, 1996) is an American football quarterback for the Saskatchewan Roughriders of the Canadian Football League (CFL).
+Jake Dolegala (born October 7, 1996) is an American professional football quarterback for the Hamilton Tiger-Cats of the Canadian Football League (CFL).
 He played college football at Central Connecticut, and signed with the Cincinnati Bengals as an undrafted free agent in 2019.
-He has also been a member of the Green Bay Packers, and New England Patriots.
+He has also been a member of the New England Patriots, Green Bay Packers, Miami Dolphins, Saskatchewan Roughriders, BC Lions, and Winnipeg Blue Bombers.

 College career

 Coming out of high school, Dolegala only had one college offer.
 This led him to attend Milford Academy for their 2014 season, where he threw for 2,276 yards and 20 touchdowns.

 Dolegala was recruited to play at Central after his year at the Milford Academy.
 In his first year for the Blue Devils he appeared in 10 games and had seven passing touchdowns and three rushing.
 Dolegala was a four-year starter for the Central Connecticut Blue Devils, where he threw for 8,129 yards and 48 touchdowns.

 Professional career

 Cincinnati Bengals

-After going undrafted in the 2019 NFL Draft, Dolegala signed with the Cincinnati Bengals.
+After going undrafted in the 2019 NFL draft, Dolegala signed with the Cincinnati Bengals.
 He spent the entire 2019 NFL season on the Bengals' 53-man roster, but did not appear in a game for the Bengals.
 After the Bengals drafted Joe Burrow first overall, Dolegala competed for the team's backup quarterback position with Ryan Finley.
 Dolegala was waived during the team's final cutdowns on September 5, 2020.